data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

 8. Must support missing values (`NA`) for all supported dtypes.
 9. Must supports string, categorical and datetime dtypes.
 10. Must allow the consumer to inspect the representation for missing values that the producer uses for each column or data type.
+Sentinel values, bit masks, and boolean masks must be supported.
+    Must also be able to define whether the semantic meaning of `NaN` and `NaT` is "not-a-number/datetime" or "missing".
     _Rationale: this enables the consumer to control how conversion happens, for example if the producer uses `-128` as a sentinel value in an `int8` column while the consumer uses a separate bit mask, that information